suxrobGM/dotnet-templates/docs/mapper-guide.md

 This guide provides instructions on creating and updating mapper classes.

 ## Creating DTOs
-- Navigate to the `Alikai.Factoring.Shared.Models` project.
+- Navigate to the `ProjectName.Shared.Models` project.
 - Create a new record type for the DTO.
 - Follow the naming convention: `{EntityName}Dto`, where `EntityName` is the name of the entity (e.g., `InvoiceDto`).